tldr-pages/tldr/pages/common/passwd.md

 > Passwd is a tool used to change a user's password.

-- Change the password interactively:
+- Change the password of the current user interactively:

 `passwd`